xXMRK888YTXx/Custom-runtime-android-permission/README.md

 ```

 Next, during the execution of the application, you must send a request for our permission.
 You can do this in many ways:
-the old-fashioned way through onActivityResult, through the [Activity Result Api](https://developer.android.com/training/basics/intents/result), or if you use compose through the [accompanist library](https://google.github.io/accompanist/permissions/) (they in alpha)
+the old-fashioned way through onActivityResult, through the [Activity Result Api](https://developer.android.com/training/basics/intents/result), or if you use compose through the [accompanist library](https://google.github.io/accompanist/permissions/) (it in alpha)

 It will look like this